 Planting details for Replicate 1.
 The other replicates are usually planted the same day but where excluded from this dataset to reduce the number of repeated rows.

-This datatable is part of the Main Cropping System Experiment dataset.
+This datatable is part of the Main Cropping System Experiment Field Logs and treatment descriptions dataset.
 This dataset includes information about the LTER main site treatments, agronomic practices carried out on the treatments and approved site use requests.

 Most long-term hypotheses associated with the KBS LTER site are being tested within the context of the main cropping systems study.
 This study was established on a 48 ha area on which a series of 7 different cropping systems were established in spring 1988, each replicated in one of 6 ha blocks.
 An eighth never-tilled successional treatment, is located 200 m off-site, replicated as four 0.06 ha plots.

 - T1.
 Conventional: standard chemical input corn/soybean/wheat rotation conventionally tilled (corn/soybean prior to 1992)

 - T2.
 No-till: standard chemical input corn/soybean/wheat rotation no-tilled (corn/soybean prior to 1992)